Easy Pom-Pom Sensory Bottle

 But if I had to pick a reason, it would probably be the fact that there are SO MANY ways to customize them and make them unique.

 Sensory bottles can be magnetic.
 They can glow in the dark.
 They can be turned into sensory toys, or used as a way to teach children how to spell.
-They can flow as slowly or as quickly as you want, and they can combine colours in novel ways.
+They can flow as slowly or as quickly as you want, and they can combine colors in novel ways.

 And, in the case of this particular bottle, they can even produce fun sounds that children can use to make music—and all you’ll need to make it are a few dollar-store supplies!